lgezelius/robotics/ROS2_Network.md

 ## Base

 This Ubuntu LTS computer or virtual machine contains the full installation of ROS2 and an SSH server.
-This computer needs to support GUI applications using X11 such as rqt and rviz.
+This computer needs to support GUI applications using X11 such as rqt (GUI-based node debugging and visualization), rviz (3D robot visualization tool), and Gazebo (physics-based simulator for testing robots).
 If the base is a laptop, it probably should not go to sleep when the display is off and it is on non-battery power.

 ## IDE